By Hilary Norman

 By Philip Kazan

 Beauty can be a gift...or a wicked temptation...So it is for Filippo Lippi, growing up in Renaissance Florence.
 He has a talent - not only can he see the beauty in everything, he can capture it, paint it.
 But while beauty can seduce you, and art can transport you - it cannot always feed you or protect you.
-To survive, Filippo di Tommaso Lippi, street urchin, forger, drinker, seducer of nuns must become Fra Fra Filippo Lippi - Carmelite friar, man of God.
-Yet at the same time he is Lippo Lippi, creator of some the most radiantly beautiful paintings, Botticelli's teacher, Medici's confidante.So who is he really - lover, believer, father, teacher, artist?
+To survive, Pippo Lippi, orphan, street urchin, budding rogue, must first become Fra Filippo Lippi: Carmelite friar, man of God.
+His life will take him down two paths at once.
+He will become a gambler, a forger, a seducer of nuns; and at the same time he will be the greatest painter of his time, the teacher of Botticelli and the confidante of the Medicis.So who is he really - lover, believer, father, teacher, artist?
 Which man?
 Which life?
 Is anything true except the paintings?
 An extraordinary journey of passion, art and intrigue, The Painter of Souls takes us to a time and place in Italy's history where desire reigns and salvation is found in the strangest of places.

 The Painter Of Battles